 Even if you do post, do it when you absolutely need/want to.
 Then, throw your phone away and get out.
-Or leave your phone in the other room and get some job done.
+Or leave your phone in the other room and get some work done.

 This leads to the next point.

-If you’re responding to every single comment.
-You’re online immediately when someone sends you a message, people will get used to this and they will kind of expect that from you.
+If you’re responding to every single comment and you’re online immediately when someone sends you a message, people will get used to this and they will expect that from you in the future.

-This simple configuration will bring back the control of youfr life back in your hands.
-It’s hard to resist not to look your phone when you receive a beep, that’s why is essential to stop and block all noises.
+It’s hard to resist not to look at your phone when you receive a beep.
+That’s why is essential to stop and block all noises.

 I’ve saved the best for last.

 I’ve unfollowed all of my friends on social media.
 It’s kind of weird saying this.
 But drastic times call for drastic measures.

 As mentioned in the beginning, I want to be more productive while working.
 Still, every now and then I will open Facebook and I will waste a good hour doing nothing meaningful.
 Simply scrolling through pictures and liking stuff.
 And I’ve done this for years.